-A questionnaire was available to complete online through this website and a paper version was used at the drop in sessions and available to collect from council offices across the district.
+A questionnaire was available to complete either online or as a paper version from our consultation drop in sessions or at our offices across the district.

 Results of the consultation

-The results of the consultation helped us decide that the PSPO will be put in place.
-It also affected how and where the order is implemented across the district.
+The results of the consultation helped us decide that the PSPO would be put in place.
+It also affected how and where the order has been implemented across the district.
 We considered all the responses in order to achieve the best possible result that balances the needs of the public.
 A decision on the implementation of the PSPO was made by councillors in December 2017.

 Reporting dog fouling